 "April?" said Wallace.

-Clarence backed away, out the door.
+"Sick!
+Sick!" said Clarence, backing out the door.
 "Don't you come near me!
-You just keep those clammy hands of yours off.
-There'll be hell to pay for this boy, you hear me, hell to pay!"
+There'll be hell to pay for this in the morning.
+Hell to pay!"

 The old man turned and ran.
-Wallace watched him go, then closed the door.
-April sat up.
+Wallace watched him go.
+As soon as he closed the doo April sat up.

 "Was that your partner?" she said.